openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/components/schema/composed_one_of_different_types.ComposedOneOfDifferentTypes.md

 ## description
 this is a model that allows payloads of type object or number

-this is a model that allows payloads of type object or number

 ## Schema Type Info
 Input Type | Accessed Type | Description | Notes
 ------------ | ------------- | ------------- | -------------